-The following table presents loans the Firm repurchased or had an option to repurchase, real estate owned, and foreclosed government-guaranteed residential mortgage loans recognized on the Firm's Consolidated balance sheets as of December 31, 2022 and 2021.
-Substantially all of these loans and real estate are insured or guaranteed by U.S. government agencies.
+The following table presents loans the Firm repurchased or had an option to repurchase, real estate owned, and foreclosed government-guaranteed residential mortgage loans recognized on the Firm's Consolidated balance sheets as of December 31, 2023 and 2022.
+Substantially all of the loans and real estate owned are insured or guaranteed by U.S. government agencies.